Xu Shu: In Romance of the Three Kingdoms

 Xu Shu is featured as a fairly prominent character in the historical novel Romance of the Three Kingdoms, which romanticises the historical events before and during the Three Kingdoms period.
 He appeared mainly in chapters 35–36, in which he served as Liu Bei's strategist before Zhuge Liang came along.
-In the novel, his original name was Shan Fu (單福), likely due to a misreading of the phrase "本單家子" from his biography in the Records of the Three Kingdoms.
+In the novel, his original name was Shan Fu (單福), perhaps due to a misreading of the phrase "本單家子" in the Weilue.
 The phrase could be read as him being a son of the Shan family, but in this context, it actually meant that he was a son of a poor family.

-Xu Shu was singing on the streets of Xinye when Liu Bei noticed him and asked him if he was either the "Sleeping Dragon" or the "Fledgeling Phoenix" that Sima Hui spoke of.
+Xu Shu was singing on the streets of Xinye when Liu Bei noticed him and asked him if he was either the "Sleeping Dragon" or the "Fledgling Phoenix" that Sima Hui spoke of.
 However, Xu Shu told Liu Bei that he was neither of them.
 He agreed to become Liu Bei's strategist and helped Liu counter an invading army led by Cao Cao's general Cao Ren.
 Cao Ren deployed his troops in an "Eight Gates Golden Locks Formation" (八門金鎖陣) outside Xinye, but Xu Shu pointed out the weaknesses in the formation and instructed Liu's general Zhao Yun on how to break it.
 Zhao Yun led his men to attack the formation and succeeded in breaking it and defeating Cao Ren.
 Xu Shu also accurately predicted that Cao Ren would launch a surprise attack that night after his defeat.
 Liu Bei defeated Cao Ren again in the night battle and forced Cao Ren to retreat.